dfrnt-labs/terminusdb-docs-static/src/app/docs/add-documents-with-woql/page.md

 ---
 nextjs:
   metadata:
-    title: How to add documents using WOQL
+    title: How to add and delete documents and subdocuments using WOQL
     description: >-
-      A how-to guide  with an example showing how to add documents using a WOQL query.
+      A how-to guide  with an example showing how to add documents and subdocuments using a WOQL query.
     openGraph:
       images: >-